If you’re selling a $500,000 home, the difference between a 1.5% listing fee and a 3% listing fee is $7,500. That’s why Redfin gets so much attention.

 Redfin charges a 1.5% listing fee, lower than the national average of 2.82%.
 However, this drops to 1% if you buy and sell with Redfin—a potential bargain for those making dual transactions.

 However, Redfin's pricing isn't always as straightforward as it seems.
-The company has minimum commission requirements in many markets, making the cost higher than 1.5% for modestly priced homes.
-For example, the minimum commission in San Francisco is $9,000, while in Boston, it’s $6,000 (subject to change by market).[3]
+The company has minimum commission requirements in many markets, which can push the cost above 1.5% for modestly priced homes.
+For example, the minimum commission in San Francisco is $9,000, while in Boston, it’s $6,000 (subject to change by market).[6]

 Note on buyer incentives: Redfin and Rocket now offer Rocket Preferred Pricing to qualified borrowers: a one-point rate reduction for the first year or a closing credit up to $6,000.
 This is a buyer-side incentive (not a change to your listing fee), but it may increase interest from rate-sensitive buyers.